 I brought a box of Coffee Flakes to the Coffee Club of Seattle.
 I was able to share the cereal with eleven of my fellow members.
 I had everyone cup their hands and I went around the room pouring cereal.
 They all loved the cereal.
 The taste of coffee was subtle and not overpowering.
 When you first bite into Coffee Flakes the corn taste is prominent, but as you continue to chew the coffee flavor comes through at the end.

 Coffee Flakes isn’t your standard breakfast cereal.
 It appears to be a premium product.
-Here are an overview of Coffee Flakes characteristics:
+Here is an overview of Coffee Flakes characteristics:

 - USDA Organic